 Planning Participation

 A proposal will be awarded five (5) percent of the total possible proposal score if the Eligible Developer submitted a project proposal into the Regional Planning Process during the project submission window in response to any identified regional need (i.e. reliability, economic, or public policy), so long as the project that was submitted is confirmed through the study process to meet the regional need for which the project was submitted.
-The Developer’s project need not have been selected as the more efficient or cost-effective solution to a need in order to be granted the points for the Planning Participation criteria category.
+The Developer’s project need not have been selected as the more efficient or cost-effective solution to a need nor responsive to the specific need that the RFP is addressing in order to be granted the points for the Planning Participation criteria category.

 Notifying Selected Developer(s) and Selection Report

 The PMC will vote to approve a developer for each project selected in the Regional Plan for purposes of cost allocation no less than thirty (30) days and no more than forty-five (45) days following receipt of the final recommendation report from the IE. The PMC will notify the developers responsive to each RFP of its determination as to which developer(s) it selected to develop the project(s).
-If the PMC determines that none of the bids received in response to an RFP identify a developer capable of developing the project, the PMC will remove the project from the Regional Plan and the PMC will proceed with reevaluating the Regional Plan in the subsequent planning cycle to seek an alternative solution.
+If the PMC determines that none of the proposals received in response to an RFP identify a developer capable of developing the project, the PMC will remove the project from the Regional Plan and the PMC will proceed with reevaluating the Regional Plan in the subsequent planning cycle to seek an alternative solution.

-Within sixty (60) days of making its determination regarding developer selection for projects selected in the Regional Plan for cost allocation, the PMCwill post a document to the WestConnect website explaining the PMC’s determination in selecting a particular transmission developer for a specific transmission project.
+Within sixty (60) days of making its determination regarding developer selection for projects selected in the Regional Plan for cost allocation, the IE will prepare for the PMC to approve and post a document to the WestConnect website explaining the PMC’s determination in selecting a particular transmission developer for a specific transmission project.
 This document will explain the reasons why a particular developer was selected or not selected, and, if applicable, the reasons why a transmission project failed to secure a transmission developer.

 Project Development Schedule

 Following approval of a selected developer for a project selected in the Regional Plan for purposes of cost allocation the selected developer must forward to the PMC the project development schedule as it was submitted in their RFP response.
-This project development schedule must indicate the required steps, such as granting of state approvals , necessary to develop and construct the transmission project such that it meets the regional transmission needs of the WestConnect planning region.
-The PMC will not be responsible for managing the development of any project selected for inclusion in the Regional Plan, however, the PMC will monitor the status of a project’s development in accordance with the process for reevaluating the Regional Plan in subsequent planning cycles.
+This project development schedule must indicate the required steps, such as granting of state approvals, necessary to develop and construct the transmission project such that it meets the regional transmission needs of the WestConnect planning region.
+The PMC will not be responsible for managing the development of any project selected for inclusion in the Regional Plan; however, the PMC will monitor the status of a project’s development in accordance with the process for reevaluating the Regional Plan in subsequent planning cycles.

-Following conclusion of the TDSP obligations shift to the selected developer and the identified project beneficiaries to move forward with the mechanics of project development, which may involve entering into agreements and/or filing for cost recovery under Section 205 of the Federal Power Act, as applicable.
+Following conclusion of the TDSP; obligations shift to the selected developer and the identified project beneficiaries to move forward with the mechanics of project development, which may involve entering into agreements and/or filing for cost recovery under Section 205 of the Federal Power Act, as applicable.
 That filing would likely be supported by the materials produced by the PMC (e.g. selection of the project into the Regional Plan, cost allocations, developer selection decisions).
 FERC, under the 205 filing and as applicable, has ultimate approval authority over cost allocation assignments and approvals for cost recovery.